Gross National Product (GNP)

 Net factor income from abroad = income earned in foreign countries by the residents of a country – income earned by non-residents in that country

-Why is GNP required?
+Why is GNP Required?

 The Gross National Product is helpful in measuring the contribution of a country’s residents to the flow of goods and services inside and outside the national territory.
 Therefore, Gross National Product is the basic concept of national income accounting.